 Nan lives in central Virginia, with husband, Steve, chickens, cat and canine companions.

 Dorothea Pierce has been knitting for over fifty years and spinning for over thirty.
 Her absolute favorite thing to do, EVER, is teach people how to spin and knit.
-She has taught three-day spinning workshops, five-minute knitting tutorials, and everything in between.
-She hosts the Skein Away Fiber Retreat at Smith Mountain Lake and owns Yarn Seasons, a yarn shop near Roanoke, VA.
+She has taught 3-day spinning workshops, five-minute knitting tutorials, and everything in between.
+She owns Yarn Seasons, a yarn shop in Hardy, Virginia and hosts the Skein Away Fiber Retreats at Smith Mountain Lake in March and August.
+In her free time (haha!) she knits, spins, weaves, and punches.